NBISweden/AGAT/docs/gxf.md

 ### GTF2 and GFF2.5
 (2003)

-We can find on some place that GTF2 is similar to GFF2.5 but I do not find coherent explanation about it.
-It sounds definitly to be GTF format.
+We can find in some places that GTF2 is similar to GFF2.5, but I do not know of a coherent explanation about it.
+It sounds definitely to be GTF format.
 The original GTF described by Ensembl has been adapted and became GTF2 for the need of the the Mouse/Human Annotation Collaboration.

 [Here the description from the Brent Lab at the Washington University in St. Louis](https://web.archive.org/web/20031212200757/http://genes.cse.wustl.edu/GTF2.html).
-Found from the Eval publication received the 18 july 2003 mentioning the address http://genes.cse.wustl.edu/GTF2.html that has been archived in the web-archive the 12/12/2003.
+Found from the Eval publication received the 18 July 2003 mentioning the address http://genes.cse.wustl.edu/GTF2.html that has been archived in the web-archive the 12/12/2003.
 Prior to the publication in BMC Bioinformatics (and after 1 January 2003 because it's the most recent  journal cited in his report) E. Kleiber released a Master project report named "Eval: A Gene Set Comparison System" where he mention and describe the GTF, maybe the first version of the GTF2 format.

 GTF borrows from the GFF file format [1], but has additional structure that warrants a separate definition and format name.
 The structure is similar to GFF, so the fields are: <seqname><source><feature><start><end><score><strand><frame><attributes>